 Impotence, also commonly known as erectile dysfunction, affect millions of men.

-The disorder is classified as a sexual dysfunction and causes dreadful symptoms, which may not only lead to the development of additional symptoms in the affected person, but also to problems in the relationship they have with a partner.
+The disorder is classified as sexual dysfunction and causes dreadful symptoms, which may not only lead to the development of additional symptoms in the affected person, but also to problems in the relationship they have with a partner.

 Erectile dysfunction refers to the inability to have an erection that is adequate for sexual intercourse – this could include not being able to get hard enough to penetrate a partner or not being able to retain a hard erection for a period long enough to have sexual intercourse until both partners reach orgasm.